Georgi Dimitrov: Leader of Bulgaria

-However, differences soon emerged between Tito and Dimitrov with regard to both the future joint country and the Macedonian question.
+However, differences soon emerged between Dimitrov and Tito with regard to both the future joint country and the Macedonian question.
 Whereas Dimitrov envisaged a state where Yugoslavia and Bulgaria would be placed on an equal footing and Macedonia would be more or less attached to Bulgaria, Tito saw Bulgaria as a seventh republic in an enlarged Yugoslavia tightly ruled from Belgrade.
-Their differences also extended to the national character of the Macedonians; whereas Dimitrov considered them to be an offshoot of the Bulgarians, Tito regarded them as an independent nation which had nothing to do whatsoever with the Bulgarians.
+Their differences also extended to the national character of the Macedonians; whereas Dimitrov considered them to be an offshoot of the Bulgarians, Tito regarded them as an independent nation of people who had nothing whatsoever to do with the Bulgarians.
 The initial tolerance for the Macedonization of Pirin Macedonia gradually grew into outright alarm.

 By January 1948, Tito's plans to annex Bulgaria and Albania had become an obstacle to policy of the Cominform and the other Eastern Bloc countries.
-In December 1947, Enver Hoxha and an Albanian delegation were invited to Bulgaria.
-During their meeting, Dimitrov told Enver Hoxha, knowing about the subversive activity of Koçi Xoxe and other pro-Yugoslav Albanian officials: "Look here, Comrade Enver, keep the Party pure!
+In December 1947, Enver Hoxha and an Albanian delegation were invited to a high-level meeting in Bulgaria.
+Dimitrov was aware of the subversive activity of Koçi Xoxe and other pro-Yugoslav Albanian officials.
+He told Enver Hoxha during the meeting: "Look here, Comrade Enver, keep the Party pure!
 Let it be revolutionary, proletarian and everything will go well with you!"

-After the initial rupture, Stalin invited Tito and Dimitrov to Moscow regarding the recent incident.
-Dimitrov accepted the invitation, but Tito refused, and sent Edvard Kardelj, his close associate, instead.
-The resulting fall-out between Stalin and Tito in 1948 gave the Bulgarian Government an eagerly-awaited opportunity of denouncing Yugoslav policy in Macedonia as expansionistic and of revising its policy on the Macedonian question.
-The ideas of a Balkan Federation and a United Macedonia were abandoned, the Macedonian teachers were expelled and teaching of Macedonian throughout the province was discontinued.
-At the 5th Congress of the Bulgarian Workers' Party, Dimitrov accused Tito of "nationalism" and hostility towards the internationalist communists, specifically the Soviet Union.
+After the initial rupture, Stalin invited Dimitrov and Tito to Moscow regarding the recent incident.
+Dimitrov accepted the invitation, but Tito refused, and sent his close associate Edvard Kardelj instead.
+The resulting rift between Stalin and Tito in 1948 gave the Bulgarian Government an eagerly-awaited opportunity of denouncing Yugoslav policy in Macedonia as expansionistic, and of revising its policy on the Macedonian question.
+The ideas of a Balkan Federation and a United Macedonia were abandoned, the Macedonian teachers were expelled and the teaching of Macedonian throughout the province was discontinued.
+At the 5th Congress of the Bulgarian Workers' Party (Communists), Dimitrov accused Tito of "nationalism" and hostility towards the internationalist communists, specifically the Soviet Union.
 Despite the fallout, Yugoslavia did not reverse its position on renouncing Bulgarian war reparations, as defined in the 1947 Bled accord.